ARMOR-IMWUT/ARMOR/README.md

 ## Structure

-The code for state of the art defense mechanisms can be found on the repository src/StateOfTheArtDefenses
+The code for state-of-the-art defense mechanisms can be found on the repository src/StateOfTheArtDefenses

 The code for armor can be found on the repository src/ARMOR